orvi-tmp/learning-c-with-pebble/chapter09.md

 Now the string contained in the array `title` has the value "Encounter" because it is terminated by a value of 0 in the character position after the "r".
 There are actually 2 strings now in the `title` array, each terminated with a 0 value.

 We also have to be careful about filling the array up to capacity; we have to remember that the last character must have the value 0.
+This mean, for example, that a string stored in an array of size 40 can only be maximally 39 characters long.

 >** Strings are Not Objects **
 >